ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part I.md

 ## Project Summary 📖
 This project looks at the working overtime situation in the U.S..
 According to The ILO Department of Statistics, the average working hours in the United States are relatively short compared to countries like China and India.
 However, is it true that there is no overtime culture in the United States?
 Apparently, not so.
 Various social surveys and news reports show that employees in the U.S. suffer from significant overtime and are afraid to take vacations.
-To change this dilemma, to find the root cause, and to help the CMU students who will soon graduate and enter the workforce learn to refuse to work overtime, we need each of us to concern and analyze working overtime.
+To change this dilemma, to find the root cause, and to help the CMU students who will soon graduate and enter the workforce learn to refuse to work overtime, we need each of us to concern and analyze working overtime. <br>

 ## Topic 🎯
-The working overtime situation in the U.S. and how to solve this dilemma.
+The working overtime situation in the U.S. and how to solve this dilemma. <br>

 ## Reader Perspective 👨‍👨‍👧‍👦
-As an employee or a prospective employee, I want to see the current overtime situation in the United States, the root causes of overtime and how to avoid it, so that I can try to avoid working overtime in the future to achieve work-life balance.
+As an employee or a prospective employee, I want to see the current overtime situation in the United States, the root causes of overtime and how to avoid it, so that I can try to avoid working overtime in the future to achieve work-life balance. <br>

 ## Call To Action 💪
 I can do this by refusing to work overtime meaningless because of anxiety, learning to balance life and work by keeping in mind the psychological and physical health hazards of overtime work.
-When overtime is so serious that it has infringed on my right, I will stand up to refuse and defend my right.
+When overtime is so serious that it has infringed on my right, I will stand up to refuse and defend my right. <br>

 # Project Structure
 The whole story is divided into **7 big scenarios** of smaller story points: <br>